CeLuigi/ArabCeleb/README.md

 pip install -r requirements.txt
 ```

-## Download
+## Downloads
+We provide Youtube URLs, timestamps for utterances, and speaker metadata.

+### URLs and timestamps
+We provide URLs for each YouTube video and timestamps for utterances into the file [`utteramce_info.json`](https://github.com/CeLuigi/ArabCeleb/blob/main/utterance_info.json).

+### Audio files
-The dataset can be downloaded using the information provided into the file `info.json` running the script `prepare_dataset.py` as follows:
+The audio files can be downloaded using the information provided into the file `info.json` running the script `prepare_dataset.py` as follows:
 ```
 python prepare_dataset.py
 ```